 Coffee roasting typically consists of several steps requiring dust collection:

-In the Roasting process, the bean is heated to 100 degrees centigrade and change from bright green to pale yellow in color.
-During this process, chaff from the skin of the bean as well as gaseous emissions from the roasting process are produced and must be vented.
+In the Roasting process, the bean is heated up to 260 degrees centigrade and changes from bright green to pale yellow as it dries and, finally, to increasingly darker shades of brown and possibly black, depending on the desired taste profile.
+During this process, dust and chaff from the skin of the bean, steam, CO2, vaporized oils and various other gaseous emissions from the roasting process are produced and must be vented.

-In the Cooling process, the beans are stirred and blasted with chilled air.
+At the end of the roast, in the Cooling process, the beans are stirred and blasted with chilled air.
 Dust extraction at this step is used to remove the chaff and any other particulates.
+The batch is sometimes misted with water to hasten cooling.
+This process carries away smoke and odor and possibly steam and must also be vented.

 Finally, in the Destoning process, any wastes not previously removed are separated from the coffee beans.
 The primary pollutant that must be collected from this process is any remaining chaff.